Not sure if you need traditional storage or climate control? Our experts will tell you if it is right for you!

 If you are planning on storing over a longer period of time and live in an area with extreme temperature fluctuations (such as Pittsburgh, PA and Warren, OH), then renting a climate controlled storage unit would be recommended.
 Most stored items can tolerate fluctuating temperatures, but there are certain things that may require a more controlled environment.
 High temperatures can warp, crack or split wood or leather furniture, and can also damage electronics, books, documents, artwork, collectibles, and clothing.
 Business items such as electronics, pharmaceutical supplies, and retail inventory should also be placed in climate controlled storage units.

-Placing delicate belongings in a climate controlled storage environment will give you piece of mind that your belongings will be protected from possible damage from extreme temperatures.
+Placing delicate belongings in a climate controlled storage environment will give you peace of mind that your belongings will be protected from possible damage from extreme temperatures.
 STORExpress offers a variety of sizes – from 5’x5’ to 10’x30’- in both climate controlled and non-climate controlled storage units near you at each of our ten Pittsburgh self storage locations.
 Ask one of our storage professionals about the benefits of renting a climate controlled storage unit for your belongings.